 4.13 Update drought plan to better define how private wells will be considered by the IDW, what data should be considered in their evaluation, and what actions will be implemented during drought emergencies.

-4.14 Expand network of USGS groundwater monitoring stations to better anticipate and corroborate private well impacts.
+4.14 Expand network of USGS real-time groundwater monitoring stations to better anticipate and corroborate private well impacts.

 4.15 Develop procedure for reporting of private well yield problems caused by drought and how IDW should coordinate with local government.